 Johanna Wilbert focuses her practice in the area of intellectual property litigation, providing counsel in patent, trade secret, trademark, and false advertising litigation and appeals.
-The clients she serves run the gamut, from inventors and startups to national franchisors, manufacturers, retailers, and multi-national corporations.
+The clients she serves run the gamut, from inventors and startups to national franchisors, medical device manufacturers, apparel manufacturers, and heavy equipment companies.

 She is uniquely experienced in representing clients in complex cases involving multiple types of intellectual property and counseling clients on strategies for protecting and enforcing IP rights in a synergistic matter within a portfolio.
 For example, in the software space, Johanna helps clients address patent, copyright, and trade secrets associated with software.
 She also regularly advises clients about the intersection of product design, utility patents, and advertising, having litigated cases involving complex issues of trade dress, design patents, and utility patents.
 As a business advisor and a litigator, Johanna sees these issues from both sides, understands the overlap, and advises on an appropriate intellectual property strategy.

 When rights need to be protected, Johanna and her team are prepared to act quickly and aggressively, having successfully obtained numerous temporary restraining orders and preliminary injunctions involving issues ranging from patent infringement, trademark infringement, trade secret misappropriation, and false advertising, including recent decisions in which the district court acted on an expedited basis to issue orders pulling advertising from the airwaves.